forieux/qmm/README.rst

 ==========================================================

 Q-MM is a Python implementation of Majorize-Minimize Quadratic optimization algorithms.
-Algorithms provided here come from that research:
+Algorithms provided here come from :

 ..
 [1] C. Labat and J. Idier, “Convergence of Conjugate Gradient Methods with a Closed-Form Stepsize Formula,” J Optim Theory Appl, p.
 18, 2008.